ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 the changes that they apply to the object do not coincide with other writes happen at the same time.

-Such an approach is also much simpler to reason about.
+Such an approach is also much more straightforward to reason about.
 When we move further to discuss `Atoms`, you'll notice that they make the notion of a conflict by concurrent execution explicit, and provide you with a straightforward way to fix it.

+It's worth mentioning that lockless data structures are simple from the user perspective, but require different design approaches from the implementer, if the data structure is more complex.

 # Optimistic Concurrency